 What is Cloud-Based Software?

-Everything is moving to the cloud.
-CD-ROM and on-premise software are things of the past.
-Cloud-based software, also considered Software as a Service (SaaS), is the present and future of software.
-Cloud-based software acts as a central hub for data and information that can be accessed wherever there is an Internet connection.
-Many companies are already moving towards cloud-based software because it offers many benefits to them and their customers.
+The future of software is all moving towards the cloud.
+On-premise software is a thing of the past.
+Cloud-based software, also known as Software as a Service (SaaS), is the present and future of technology.
+The benefits of cloud-based software are numerous.
+For one thing, it acts as a central hub for data and information that can be accessed wherever there is an Internet connection.
+Many companies have already moved towards cloud-based software because of the convenience it provides not only to their company, but also their customers.

 Cloud-Based Service Management Software

 Service businesses can benefit greatly from using field management services like FieldEdge out in the field.
-Especially in the service industry where technicians are always on the go, cloud-based service management software gives service businesses the convenience and flexibility to run their businesses more efficiently in the office and out in the field.
-Here are some of the benefits of implementing a cloud-based service management software.
+Especially in the mechanical services industry where technicians are always on the go and business owners need solutions that streamline operations, cloud-based software provides the flexibility of running businesses more efficiently.
+Are you thinking about switching to a cloud-based solution?
+Be sure to read on about the benefits of implementing a cloud-based service management software for your business!

 Access – Anytime, Anywhere

 Whether you’re on a computer, laptop, phone or tablet, you can still be on the go and access your information wherever, whenever.
 Your technicians are out in the field every day completing jobs.
 The remote accessibility of a cloud-based software allows technicians to easily view and/or update customer records, invoice once a job is complete and more.
 Service managers can also assign technicians to jobs while they out in the field with mobile dispatch, so once the technician completes one job, they can go to the next.